Debt Collection Laws in Illinois

 Debt collection practices

-Two state laws provide protections for consumers in addition to the protections afforded by the FDCPA: the Illinois Collection Agency Act (ICAA) and the Illinois Consumer Fraud and Deceptive Practices Act (ICFDPA).
+Two state laws provide protections for consumers in addition to the protections afforded by the FDCPA: the Illinois Collection Agency Act (ICAA) and the Illinois Consumer Fraud and Deceptive Business Practices Act (ICFDPA).

 Illinois Collection Agency Act